Bigdata-com/bigdata-risk-analyzer/README.md

 We perform a pre-release security scan on our container images to detect vulnerabilities in all components.

-## How to use?
-Generate a brief for your Bigdata.com watchlist
+## How to analyse a set of companies?

-A brief is an executive summary of financially relevant information about a set of companies that form your watchlist.
+A risk analysis report provides an executive summary of financially relevant information about a set of companies that form your watchlist.
+You can generate a report either using the UI or programmatically, allowing you to build custom workflows on top of this service.

 ### Using the UI
 There is a very simple UI available @ `http://localhost:8000/` where you can set your parameters and receive an easy-to-read summary of the analysis.

 ### Programmatically
-You can generate a brief by sending a POST request to the `/risk-analysis` endpoint with the required parameters.
+You can generate report for a universe of companies by sending a POST request to the `/risk-analysis` endpoint with the required parameters.
 For example, using `curl`:
 ```bash
 curl -X 'GET' \